VSeray/Portfolio/README.md

 navigate to your projects folder

-run git clone (https://github.com/VSeray/Portfolio)in your terminals
+run git clone (https://github.com/VSeray/Portfolio) in your terminals

 run cd microverse_portfolio